-Step Procedure Required Data Count of bins collected from the site.
-A site-specific density rate calculated by either: a) Density data collected through an audit (see Section 7.6.1 for details): Weight of an empty bin, or the average of a number of empty bins.
+Step Procedure Required data Count of bins collected from the site.
+A site-specific density rate calculated by either of the following: a) Density data collected through an audit (see Section 7.6.1 for details): Weight of an empty bin, or the average of a number of empty bins.
 Total weight of bins for each bin service (or a sample if bins exceed 25 in total). b) Calculating the density from weight values (see Section 6.8.2 for details).
-Data Source Bin count: a) Waste contractor report. b) Report generated from on-site cleaner bin tally.
+Data source Bin count: a) Waste collector report. b) Report generated from on-site cleaner bin tally.
 Density data: Audit information.
 Calculation The NABERS Waste Platform generates a sum of individual bins multiplied by site-specific density for that bin service to determine the total weight.
 The NABERS Waste Platform also calculates the density from the audit input page.
-Total weight = bin count x bin volume x density Evidence Evidence to verify data uploaded to the NABERS Waste Platform.
+Total weight = bin count × bin volume × density Evidence Evidence to verify data uploaded to the NABERS Waste Platform .
 Any one or more of the following: a) Receipts recording bin numbers picked up and size. b) Tally of bin numbers picked up by size.
 At least one site density audit.

 At least one site-specific density audit is required under this method during the rating period, or up to 120 days after the rating period.
 If multiple site audits are carried out, the NABERS Waste Platform applies the average of all audits uploaded.
-Note that the data quality requirements set out in Section 6.1 require a minimum of two density audit values to achieve a "good" data quality score for this method.
+Note that the data quality requirements set out in Section 8.2 require a minimum of two density audit values to achieve a "good" data quality score for this method.

-Site density audits for a NABERS rating are required to be completed separately for each bin service.
-For example, if you have a mixture of 240L and 660L bins for cardboard at your dock, then audit results are required for each bin size.
+Site density audits for a NABERS Waste Rating are required to be completed separately for each bin service.
+For example, if you have a mixture of 240 L and 660 L bins for cardboard at your dock, then audit results are required for each bin size.